-The East Syracuse Minoa Central School District Strategic Plan for 2018-2023 is our blueprint for achieving our vision of being "an exemplary 21st Century learning community whose graduates are prepared to excel in a complex, interconnected, changing world".
+The East Syracuse Minoa Central School District Strategic Plan for 2023-2028 is our blueprint for achieving our vision of being "an exemplary student-centered learning community whose graduates are future-focused and ready to excel in a complex, interconnected, changing world."
 The priorities identified in our Strategic Plan guide our work at the district, building, department and individual level, including the alignment of our time, resources and energy to support the identified priorities.
 It translates our intentions into action steps for continuous improvement.
 From Pre-kindergarten through high school graduation, we strive for academic excellence and rigor through engaging student minds.
-We value 21st Century knowledge and skills that include critical thinking, problem solving, communication, collaboration, creativity and innovation.
+We value future-focused and ready knowledge and skills that include critical thinking, problem solving, communication, collaboration, creativity and innovation.
 These skills are interwoven throughout our curriculum and are essential for success in college, career and citizenship.
 We continue to prioritize standards that are necessary for building future knowledge, have the greatest applicability to a variety of content areas, and are most essential for the next level of learning.
-Our leadership teams and professional learning communities play a key role in developing, monitoring and assessing to verify that all students are learning, how we know that all students are learning, how we respond when they are not, and how we respond if they already know the identified learning standards.
+As a Professional Learning Community, our leadership and professional learning teams play a key role in developing, monitoring and assessing to verify that all students are learning, how we know that all students are learning, how we respond when they are not, and how we respond if they already know the identified learning standards.
 We continually focus on collaboratively building our professional skills with the most effective teaching strategies and building our students' skills with the most effective learning strategies.
-Our third Strategic Plan 2018-2023, focuses on coherence and alignment, while looking to the future of continued academic achievement in a global rapidly changing world, while consistently focusing on developing the whole child to prepare all students for lifelong success.
+Our fourth Strategic Plan 2023-2028, focuses on ensuring that our students are future focused and future ready, as evidenced in the key scholarly attributes of our Portrait of a Spartan Graduate.